nimit95/Real-world-Design-Patterns-Node-JS/README.md

 - **Template:** method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
 - **Visitor:** separates an algorithm from an object structure by moving the hierarchy of methods into one object.

+## 🚦 Wrap Up Folks

+And that about wraps it up.
+I will continue to improve this, so you might want to watch/star this repository to revisit.
+Also, I have plans on writing the same about the architectural patterns, stay tuned for it.

+## 👬 Contribution

+- Report issues
+- Open pull request with improvements
+- Spread the word